-This positive feedback induces a nonlinear coupling of the magnonic system to the RF-excitation, and $I_{\mathrm{BLS}}$ becomes a nonlinear function of the applied power, as shown in Figure \ref{fig:excitation}b.
+Hence, this positive feedback reflects in the emitted magnon BLS intensity $I_{\mathrm{BLS}}$, which becomes a nonlinear function of the applied power, see Figure \ref{fig:excitation}b.
+While the excited magnon intensity is almost constant for high and low powers, an increase by a factor of $5$ is observed in a small power window of about $\SI{0.4}{dB}$.
 This behavior is the basis for the nonlinear activation function of the neuron.
-While the excited magnon intensity is almost constant for high and low powers, an increase by a factor of $5$ is observed in a small power window of about $\SI{0.4}{dB}$.
-We define the self-activation power by $P_{\mathrm{Self}} = \SI{-2.75}{dBm}$, and subsequent power values are given in relative terms $P'_{\mathrm{N2}} = P_{\mathrm{N2}} - P_{\mathrm{Self}}$.
+For the particular neuron, we can define the self-activation power by $P_{\mathrm{Self}} = \SI{-2.75}{dBm}$, and subsequent power values are given in relative terms $P'_{\mathrm{N}} = P_{\mathrm{N}} - P_{\mathrm{Self}}$.

 As seen in the up- and downsweep curves, this extended film exhibits a continuous response without hysteresis.
-In general, the foldover effect can result in both hysteretic (bistable) \cite{wang.2023.oopyig,wang.2024.repeater} and non-hysteretic power-dependencies, which is primarily determined by the excitation frequency, but also sensitive to local inhomogeneities, thermal, and other effects.
+We note that the foldover effect can in general result in both hysteretic (bistable) \cite{wang.2023.oopyig,wang.2024.repeater} and non-hysteretic power-dependencies, which is primarily determined by the excitation frequency, but also sensitive to local inhomogeneities, anisotropies, thermal, and other effects.
 Later, we demonstrate how bistable behavior can enable additional neuron functionalities.

-We model the above process using a simplified flux rate approach by a first-order nonlinear ordinary differential equation describing the temporal evolution of the magnon intensity:
+To understand how we can externally trigger the neuron, we model the above process using a simplified flux rate approach by a first-order nonlinear ordinary differential equation describing the temporal evolution of the magnon intensity: